 For a few species, the precise location or town where the species was found is not known, in which case a blank map is presented.
 For more information on mapping, see the ‘About’ tab.

-Phenology information is currently being added.
+Phenology information have been added.
 First and last dates for adults have been automatically extracted from the database, although not taking possible multi-generations into account.
 It is possible that not all larval observations have been filtered out, resulting in some odd first or last dates (please report those if seen).
 Species with overwintering adults have been corrected for this, but some might have been missed.
-Phenograms will be added for some species with enough data.
+Phenograms are being added for species with enough data.

 Under ‘Comment’, a wide variety of additional information will be given.